Skincare Product Regulations

 - According to the Federal Hazardous Substances Act, a product is determined to be a hazardous substance if the substance or a mixture of substances is toxic, corrosive, an irritant, a strong sensitizer, is flammable or combustible, or generates pressure through decomposition, heat or other means, and if the substance or mixture of substances may cause substantial personal injury or substantial illness during customary or reasonably foreseeable handling or use, including reasonably foreseeable ingestion by children.

-- Senate Bill 1014 Personal Care Products Safety Act would change regulations for all cosmetic products.
-To stay informed, you can subscribe to updates via Congress.gov search for 'S.1014'
+- Senate Bill 1014 Personal Care Products Safety Act, introduced 4/20/2015, replaced by SB 726 3/2019, would change regulations for all cosmetic products.
+To stay informed, you can subscribe to updates via Congress.gov.
+1/2021 Update: this bill appears to be stalled.